kplutno/caatch/README.md

 # Caatch

-**Caatch** is a full-stack political connection tracking application designed to map and monitor relationships between political figures, events, locations, and organizations.
+**Caatch** is a full-stack political connection tracking application for mapping and monitoring relationships between political figures, events, locations, and organizations.

-It features an asynchronous **Python (FastAPI)** backend using SQLModel, a interactive **Next.js** frontend displaying SVG circular ego-networks, and a **PostgreSQL** database, deployed onto a local Kubernetes (Kind) cluster using **Helm**.
+It features an asynchronous **Python (FastAPI)** backend, an interactive **Next.js** frontend with a draggable SVG ego-network explorer, a **PostgreSQL** database, and is deployed onto a local Kubernetes (Kind) cluster via **Helm**.

+---

 ## Project Structure